Geostrategy in Taiwan: Global Cooperation and Training Framework

-Global Cooperation and Training Framework is held by American Institute in Taiwan and Taiwan Council for U.S. Affairs for broader U.S.-Taiwan cooperation, which allow Taiwan to engage in the Asia Pacific region and the world with the United States.
+The Global Cooperation and Training Framework is initiated by the American Institute in Taiwan and the Taiwan Council for U.S. Affairs for broader U.S.-Taiwan cooperation, which allow Taiwan to engage in the Asia Pacific region and the world with the United States.
 The GCTF cooperation address issues on international humanitarian assistance, public health, environmental protection, energy, technology, education and regional development.

 The Framework is a milestone for Taiwan to transform from an international aid recipient to an aid provider.

 Technology

 American Institute in Taiwan cohost with Japan to open GCTF on Network Security and emerging technologies, which is a multilateral platform for Taiwan to cooperate with Japan, Chile, Mexico, Federal Communications Commission and United States Department of Homeland Security experts and law enforcements, including endorsing the Prague Proposal of 5G network security.

 Democracy

 American Institute in Taiwan cohost with Taiwan Foundation for Democracy to open GCTF on Defending Democracy through Media Literacy.
 National Security Strategy (United States) describes a geopolitical competition between free and repressive visions of governance is being played out in Taiwan and United States.
 There are foreign actors using social media to interfere elections in United States.
 Taiwan is also on the frontlines to marshal academic, policy, and technical resources to confront external pressures.

 Second GCTF on media literacy discuss the implementation of media literacy education in curriculums and how governments and private enterprises can cooperate to combat disinformation, among other challenges.